 The M.Ed. program is composed of two elements:

 At this time, all students desiring a M.Ed. degree in teaching and learning will select from one of the specialization areas: STEAM, Experiential Learning for Early Childhood, or Instructional Coaching.
 New cohorts begin each summer.
-Transfer credits from other institutions are not accepted for this degree program, but individual courses can be taken by applying to Clemson as a non-degree seeking graduate student.
+Transfer credits from other institutions are not accepted for this degree program.

 The M.Ed. in teaching and learning is an 18-month program spanning five semesters.
 Fall and spring courses last seven and a half weeks each, allowing students to focus on one course at a time.
 Likewise, summer courses are also taught one at a time but in a five week timeframe - with the exception of the first summer where students will take two classes beginning late June.